What Does Deuteronomy 1:8 Mean?

 Deuteronomy 1:6-7

-God commands Israel to leave Horeb and journey to the hill country, setting the stage for taking possession.
+God commands Israel to leave Mount Sinai and go to the Promised Land, setting up the call to action in verse 8.

 Connections Across Scripture